-Gunman takes hostages at Amsterdam’s Apple Store – reports
+Gunman takes hostages at Amsterdam’s Apple Store – police

 One clip, apparently filmed from a café across the street, shows a man in a dark hoodie holding a second individual by the neck with one hand and waving around a gun with the other.
 Police are shown in another video running to the scene to join officers already positioned across from the Apple Store, some with their weapons drawn.

 “Due to a report at a shop on Leidseplein, police are now deployed there,” the city’s law enforcement agency said in a statement on Twitter.
-In a later update, it said specialist units were being brought in to help “get the situation under control.”
+In a later update, it confirmed a hostage situation was ongoing and that specialist units were being brought in to help “get the situation under control.”

 The store in question is in central Amsterdam’s Leidseplein – usually a busy hub of nightlife and entertainment.
 Police were called to the square at around 5.40pm local time to attend what was reported to be an armed robbery in progress.